- Employee Handbook

 2. Anonymous Reporting - Anonymous reports can be submitted online or by calling the anonymous hotline: 325-674-2594.
 This information goes to the ACU Office of General Counsel, who oversees the hotline, and will then be provided to one of the Co-Coordinators.

-3. Confidential Reporting - If a person desires to identify themselves butdesires that the details of the incident not be reported to the Co-Coordinator, they are encouraged to speak with one of the following: one of the two on-campus Student Advocates; on or off-campus mental health professional or health care service provider; off-campus rape crisis resources; or off-campus clergy.
+3. Confidential Reporting - If a person desires to identify themselves but desires that the personally identifiable information not be reported to the university, , they are encouraged to speak with one of the following: Title IX Liaison; on or off-campus mental health professional or health care service provider; off-campus rape crisis resources; or off-campus clergy.
 See Anti-Harassment Resources for contact information about making a confidential reporting.

 4.Reporting to Responsible Employee - The university considers all other university employees (besides the Title IX Liaison and health care professionals mentioned above) and Student Organization Sponsors to be “Responsible Employees.”
 This means that if they receive reports about Harassment, they must promptly share that information with the appropriate Co-Coordinator, who can consider requests that the school maintain the reporter’s confidentiality.